SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us008/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * selection of the option to see wich vehicles need overhauling
+    * range of km for overhauling
+    * number of km before reaching the limit for review that FM wants to be informed

 * Selected data:
     * vehicles category

 **Output Data:**

-* List of vehicles that need overhauling
+* List of vehicles that need a check-up
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)